Manual Skeleton Adjustment

 How to Import Skeletons

-format file exported from Blender.
-For other formats, please import them into Blender first, and then use the rebocap Blender plugin to export.
-For specific Blender plugin usage, refer here.
+Currently, two formats are supported for import: a general VRM format character import and a skeleton .rebo_skeleton format file exported from Blender.
+For other formats, please import them into Blender yourself and then use the rebocap Blender plugin to export.
+For specific Blender plugin usage please refer here.

 Import Skeleton Information Parsing